Success Factors for Implementation

 - Even when an SEZ’s design is perfect on paper, how well it is managed and operated will have a large effect on the zone’s ability to meet key policy objectives.

 - Staff quality and retention among participating firms are key to the success of any zone.

 - Special Economic Zones: Progress, Emerging Challenges, and Future Directions (Thomas Farole, Gokhan Akinci)

 - Special Economic Zones: An Operational Review of Their Impacts (World Bank Group)

 - Special Economic Zones: A Guidance Framework for Policymaking (Claude Baissac, Thomas Farole, Jean-Paul Gauthier)

-This resource is designed to support the early-stage policymaking and planning process, and explores what type of SEZ model may be most ...
+This resource is designed to support the early-stage policymaking and planning process, and explores what type of special economic zone ...